Section 1. The name of this credit union is Greenwood Credit Union.

 Section 4.
 No Director, committee member, officer, agent, or employee of this credit union may participate in any manner, directly or indirectly, in the deliberation upon or the determination of any question affecting his or her pecuniary or personal interest or the pecuniary interest of any corporation, partnership, or association (other than this credit union) in which he or she is directly or indirectly interested.
 In the event of the disqualification of any Director respecting any matter presented to the Board of Directors for deliberation or determination, pursuant to this privacy or a code of ethics accepted by Board of Directors from time to time, such Director must withdraw from such deliberation or determination; and in such event the remaining qualified Directors present at the meeting, if constituting a quorum with the disqualified Director or Directors, may exercise with respect to this matter, by majority vote, all the powers of the Board of Directors.
 In the event of the disqualification of any member of the Credit Committee, or the Supervisory Committee, such committee member must withdraw from such deliberation or determination.

 Section 5.
 Copies of the Articles of Association certificate of this credit union, its bylaws and any amendments thereof, and any special authorizations or requirements of the Rhode Island Department of Business Regulation must be preserved in a place of safekeeping.
 Copies of the organization certificate and field of membership amendments should be attached as an appendix to the bylaws of this credit union.
 Returns of nominations and elections and proceedings of all regular and special meetings of the members and Directors must be recorded in the minute books of this credit union.
-The minutes of the meetings of the members, the Board of Directors and the committees must be signed by their respective chairs or presiding officers and by the persons who serve as secretaries of such meetings.
+The minutes of the meetings of the members, the Board of Directors and the committees must be signed by the persons who serve as secretaries of such meetings.

 Section 6.
 All books of account and other records of this credit union must be available at all times to the Directors and supervisory committee.
 The charter and bylaws of this credit union must be made available for inspection by any member and, if the member requests a copy, it will be provided for a reasonable fee.